 “There are no secrets to success.
 It is the result of preparation, hard work, and learning from failure.” —Colin Powell

 I’ve failed at nearly everything I’ve ever done in my life.
-My first marriage ended in failure.
+My first marriage collapsed.
 I started multiple business ventures which never got off the ground.
 I failed friends and family, college and technical certification exams, blown several job interviews.
 Hell, I even muffed a driving test once.
-Looking back, at all my life’s major milestones, I failed the first time.
+Looking back, at all my life’s significant milestones, I often failed the first time.
 And failure taught me everything I know.

 “Do not be embarrassed by your failures, learn from them and start again.” —Richard Branson

 Failure is life’s great teacher.
 Humbling experiences strip away your arrogance and ego.
-It is the perfect time to reflect; it is also the perfect time to learn.
+It is the perfect time to reflect; it is also the ideal time to learn.

 Failure teaches us better than any college professor.
-Why?
-Because it is firsthand experience.
+Why; because it is firsthand experience.
 It is intimate knowledge you will not discover any other way.
-Success will teach you what works; failure teaches what works, but even more important, what doesn’t.
+Success will teach you what works; failure shows what works, but even more important, what doesn’t.
 Thomas Edison once remarked, “I have not failed.
 I’ve just found 10,000 ways that won’t work.”.
-With each individual setback, he gained more insight which would lead to his eventual victory.
+With each setback, he gained more insight which would lead to his eventual victory.

 Like Thomas Edison, when I had a business venture fail, I learned what NOT to do the next time.
 Knowledge gained by failure is the bedrock foundation for building ultimate success.

 I remarried many years ago.
-I’m a better husband now because of the lessons I learned from the failure of my first marriage.
-For the last 10 years, I’ve been part of a successful company, built on experiences gleaned from all my previous business failures.
-Oh, and I did get my driver’s license eventually.
+I’m a better husband now because of the lessons I learned from the downfall of my first marriage.
+For the last ten years, I’ve been part of a successful company, built on experiences gleaned from all my previous business mistakes.
+I even got my driver’s license eventually.
 I’ve failed over and over and over in my life.
-I’ve learned the lessons failure teaches, which is exactly the reason I succeed.
+I’ve learned the lessons failure teaches, which is precisely the reason I succeed.